Can local councils cut energy prices and help you go green?

-But it’ not only cheaper pricing that makes Robin Hood Energy stand out among a crowded market, it’s also turned completely on its head the business model of relying on customer inertia – instead of hoping customers will simply let their deals roll over onto more expensive standard variable rate (SVR) tariffs, Robin Hood Energy contacts customers to help them move to the cheapest tariffs based on their energy use.
+Not only does Robin Hood offer cheaper pricing, it’s also taken the established energy suppliers' tactic of relying on customer inertia to make money, and turned it completely on its head – instead of hoping customers will simply let their deals roll over onto more expensive [standard variable rate](https://www.ukpower.co.uk/home_energy/variable-rate-tariffs) (SVR) tariffs, Robin Hood Energy contacts customers to help them move to the cheapest tariffs based on their energy use.

 This proactive approach has worked in two ways – not only are customers alerted to the best deals to avoid paying expensive SVR rates, other energy companies are cutting their prices to compete, and the East Midlands now has the most competitive prices in England, with average tariff prices dropping by £87.